Shallot-2009/Ketupa/README.md

 1. Legally hold an Ansys HFSS license
 2. The secondary development script is independent of the commercial software binary/SDK
 3. Do not use the Ansys or contributors' names for promotional purposes
+4. Legally hold a Polar SI9000 license if using this software for impedance calculation